cliosight/Docs/README.md

 ## JSON body a Form <a name="form"></a>
-A form is the input method within Cliosight.
-It can be used from within the user's account or given public access, so that it can be embedded into another application.
-It can have a sub-form or a report and supports all basic input elements used in an HTML.
+A form can be embedded into another application with the help of an https URL.
+It can have sub-forms or reports and supports all basic input elements used in an HTML.
+The URL format of a form is https://demo.cliosight.com/app/**forms**/**<serial-number>**/show?noNavbar=true
 ```css
 {
    "datasource_id": <int-datasource-id>,